-Consisting of only 2 to 6 questions, Content Area 6 is the least heavily weighed part of the CMSRN exam.
+Consisting of only 2 to 6 questions, this section is the least heavily weighed part of the CMSRN exam.
 On this part of the exam, questions focus on the following topics:

 • How to collect and report data regarding system failures (e.g., chain of command, equipment, safety, medication administration, and computer systems).

 • How to incorporate evidence-based practice into the patient’s plan of care.